top of page

 Meet Lou

 Lou Kief was born in Detroit, Michigan in 1945.
-He is a third-generation carpenter son of a German carpenter’s son with DNA going back to the Bourbon kings.
+He is a third-generation carpenter son of a German carpenter’s son, with DNA going back to the Bourbon kings.
 His mother, born in Canada to Ukrainian and Austrian parents, went beyond her grade school education to achieve college

 levels through self-study.
 From childhood Lou had an insatiable appetite for writing, designing and building things with his hands.